Almonds and Olivez

 Acne vulgaris is a common skin disorder of the pilosebaceous or structural follicle and is said to affect about Ninety-eight (98%) percent of adolescents (Chan and Rohr, 2000).
 However, adults also suffer from acne, which can be caused by multiple factors including hormonal changes, the food we eat as well as environmental factors.
 What makes the situation a more concerning one, is the aftermath of acne – lesions and scars which can affect one’s self-esteem (Lee et. al. 2003).
 As such, chemical peeling can be a welcoming alternative in the fight for the management of acne as well as scars.

-Lactic acid was proven effective in the treatment and management of acne in many research.
+Lactic acid has been proven effective in the treatment and management of acne in many research.
 One such was that of Sayed and Abdel-Motaleb (2012), which was conducted with Forty (40) participants with facial acne.
 In the study, Twenty (20) of the patients suffered from mild acne while the other Twenty (20), had moderate acne.
 The patients were given two (2) solutions, of twenty (20%) percent salicylic acid which was applied to the right side of the face and an Eighty-five (85%) percent lactic acid solution applied to the left side of the face.

 The solutions were added once per week over a Two (2) month period.
 All the patients experienced significant results with the application of both treatments.
 As such, the researchers concluded that there were no significant differences between the two (2) methods.
 However, the salicylic acid solution had a bit more improvement than the lactic acid over that duration, which was to be expected, seeing that it is usually an acid prescribed for acne treatment.
 Nonetheless, lactic acid, which is a milder acid, had similar results and would be more beneficial for persons with sensitive skin types.
-Additionally, lactic acid was proven useful in the treatment of acne scarring.
+Additionally, lactic acid has been proven useful in the treatment of acne scarring.

 Lactic acid acne scaring benefits were also proven in a study by Sachdevo (2010) with women of Indian descent.
 In the study, a lactic acid solution of Ninety-two (92%) with a PH of 2.0 was used.
 The lactic acid was applied over two (2) weeks with a maximum of four (4) peels.
 The patients were followed every month after the application of the peel.
 This was done for Three (3) months.
 The results showed that they experienced significant clearance of lesions (up to 75%) as well as scaring.